 The part-to-whole fallacy, or composition fallacy, is routinely used when “vaccines” are treated as a single entity, even though individual vaccines have substantial differences.
 For instance, the Q&A below, from the CDC’s website:

-Note that the original question was whether vaccines and autism are linked, but the bulk of answer discusses the MMR and thimerosal — which doesn’t really answer the question.
+Note that the original question was whether vaccines and autism are linked, but the bulk of the answer discusses the MMR and thimerosal — which doesn’t really answer the question.
 What about the DTaP?
 Aluminum?
 And so on…proving the MMR or thimerosal don’t cause autism does not prove that vaccines don’t cause autism.
 It proves merely that those vaccines don’t cause autism.

 This practice of treating “vaccines” as a unit is ever-present, even when it isn’t being used as the heart of a fallacious claim.
 Every vaccine contains different ingredients, operates on different principles (e.g. some are live viruses, some are killed viruses, some are bacterial…), has different efficacy rates, is designed to combat illnesses with different risks, etc. Scientifically — and usually logically — they should be approached individually.